 Launch Facebook Campaign.

 A direct, singular and concise (3-5 word) task name is your aim.
-This keeps our tasks clear and measurable.

 How to write a task description.